Charles Perry McCormick: Civic engagement

 McCormick was very active in civil life, serving on dozens of boards and volunteer organizations.
 In a dryly appreciative biographical sketch subtitled "Man With A Mission" in Baltimore magazine, G. H. Pouder wrote, "Charles Perry McCormick believes that achievement comes only with serving and for that reason has tackled an appalling list of jobs for the public good, which can only be described as headaches of the first water."
 Similarly, his obituary in The Evening Sun began, "It took 69 lines of type in Who's Who to list Charles P. McCormick's memberships, awards and attainments and only the more important ones at that."

 Among his more notable accomplishments, he was selected to represent U.S. management at the conference of the International Labor Organization in Geneva, Switzerland from 1949 to 1952; he was also vice chairman of the conference in 1955.
 He also served as chairman of the Civic Center Commission of Baltimore.
 He was appointed a member of the Board of Regents of the University of Maryland under three consecutive governors from 1948 to 1966.
 A lover of football, he was one of the businessmen who helped establish the Baltimore Colts and served as chairman of the first Colts Football Club, and he set up an annual award to the "Unsung Hero" of Maryland interscholastic football.

 Personal life

 McCormick married Marion Andrews Hinds on October 14, 1921.
 They had two children, Rosalie Anne and Charles Perry, Jr. They divorced in November 1943, and later that month, on November 27, McCormick married Anne Wollman McPhail in New York.
-They had two more children, John Grayson and Robert Newton.
+They had two more children, John Grayson and Robert Neville.
 At the time of his death he was survived by seven grandchildren.

 McCormick painted seascapes, drew his own Christmas cards, and carved wooden statuettes as gifts.